webqit/quantum-js/README.md

 }, 1000);
 ```

-As in the case of live functions above, these can be compiled as part of your application build process.
-(In the compilation example above, you'll have `ast.isLiveProgram === true` for these scripts.)
+As in the case of live functions above, these can be compiled as part of your application's build process.
+(In the compilation example above, you'll get `ast.isLiveProgram === true` for these scripts.)

 #### The `LiveScript` and `LiveModule` APIs (Option 2)